Gaytri-Thakre/GitProfile-Explorer/README.md

 Display user profile information including avatar, name, bio, repositories, followers, following, and more Toggle between light and dark mode
 Save user's dark mode preference in localStorage
-Demo
-You can see a live demo of the project here.

-Screenshots

 Technologies Used